Theatre Wakefield's A Summer… A Fair brings regional heritage to life!

 A Bridge to the Past to nine outdoor venues and the play was enjoyed by over 1,100 people.
 Last year, a second play A River Runs Through Us was performed with similar success up and down the Gatineau River Valley.

-Theatre Wakefield will tour its newest original play
+Theatre Wakefield is touring its newest original play

-The show, directed by Mary Ellis, will tour to at least a dozen Outaouais communities between July 22 and mid- September.
+The show, directed by Mary Ellis,* is touring to a dozen Outaouais communities between July 22- September 10.

-Want to host the show in your community?
+Want to host a show in your community?

 * The participation of this Artist is arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance.
 Opera.
 Theatre Policy (DOT).